top of page

 Hello and thank you for visiting!
-Veni Harlan is a multi-disciplinary creative who has enjoyed a varied and rewarding career as a graphic designer, photographer, art director, writer, educator, communications specialist, and environmental advocate.
+Veni Harlan is a multidisciplinary creative who has enjoyed a varied and rewarding career as a graphic designer, photographer, art director, writer, educator, communications specialist, and environmental advocate.

-Beyond her extensive work in the field of graphic design, Veni co-founding Marsh Dog, an eco sustainable dog treat company; published Evangeline Reconsidered, a non-fiction study of the Acadian icon; exhibited works from her documentary project on handmade commercial signage in Louisiana; art directed a multi-media installation in the Southern Food and Beverage Museum, and recently contributed and article to 64 Parishes magazine on the history of Barq's Beverages.
-A
+Beyond her work in the field of graphic design, Veni co-founded Marsh Dog, an eco sustainable dog treat company; published Evangeline Reconsidered, a non-fiction study of the Acadian icon; exhibited works from her documentary project, The Art of Handmade Commercial Signage in Louisiana; art directed a multi-media installation for Barq's in the Southern Food and Beverage Museum, and contributed an article to 64 Parishes magazine, Orangine.
+The Creole Creation Behind Barq's. â€‹â€‹A

 Harlan completed an MFA in graphic design from Louisiana State University and a Fellowship in environmental communication from Loyola University New Orleans and maintains an endless curiosity in regional history, culture, and the natural world.
 Veni's Gulf Coast roots have often inspired her work which has been recognized in the fields of graphic design, conservation, and photography.